Social media addiction is real.

 1. Schedule times to check your social media.

-Do you like to read your newsfeed once you wake up in the morning?
-Or do you prefer looking over it when you are in bed?
-Schedule at least five times a day to dedicate ten-minute intervals to go over your social media profiles to read updates, get your news and engage in conversations.
+Do you read your newsfeed the first thing in the morning?
+Or right before bed?
+Schedule at least five times for 10-minute intervals to go over your social media profiles and read updates, get your news and engage in conversations.

 2. Focus on being present in the moment.

 A lot of people lose focus by letting their phones distract them from the present moment.
 They do this at dinner, at company gatherings, even when out with their friends.
-Put that phone away and immerse yourself in the situation you’re physically in.
-A mentor once told me that your mind is like a parachute, it only works when it is open.
-So if you are going to be somewhere, be there.
+To avoid falling into that trap, try putting your phone away in a bag, purse or coat pocket and immerse yourself in the situation in which you are you physically.
+Try thinking about it this way: If you are going to bother leaving the house to be somewhere, then really be there.

 3. Talk with your colleagues.